weltliteratur/blog/_drafts/and_dbpedia.md

 | [:Histories_(Herodotus)](http://dbpedia.org/snorql/?describe=http%3A//dbpedia.org/resource/Histories_(Herodotus))           | "Histories (Herodotus)"@en            | "Herodotus"                                               | 29.4831 |
 | [:The_Hobbit](http://dbpedia.org/snorql/?describe=http%3A//dbpedia.org/resource/The_Hobbit)                      | "The Hobbit"@en                       | "J. R. R. Tolkien"                                        | 29.4576 |

-These are the top 20 books from the English Wikipedia, ranked by their PageRank within the English Wikipedia.
+These are the top 20 books, ranked by their PageRank within the English Wikipedia.
+One thing still blocking the view a bit are the popular encyclopedic works, of course.
+The many, many in-links earned by [the "World Factbook"](https://en.wikipedia.org/w/index.php?title=Special:WhatLinksHere/The_World_Factbook&limit=500) or [the "Rolling Stone Album Guide"](https://en.wikipedia.org/w/index.php?title=Special:WhatLinksHere/The_Rolling_Stone_Album_Guide&limit=500) will not speak for their unrivalled literary quality, supposedly.
+Sorting out the literary works from this set of (all kinds of) books would be the obvious next step.

 [query-book]: http://dbpedia.org/snorql/?query=SELECT+%3Fs+%3Fdesc+%3Fauthorlabel%0D%0AWHERE+{++%3Fs+rdf%3Atype+dbo%3ABook+.%0D%0A++%3Fs+dbo%3Aauthor+%3Fauthor%0D%0A++OPTIONAL+{++++%3Fs+rdfs%3Alabel+%3Fdesc+FILTER+%28lang%28%3Fdesc%29+%3D+%22en%22%29.%0D%0A++}%0D%0A++OPTIONAL+{++++%3Fauthor+rdfs%3Alabel+%3Fauthorlabel+FILTER+%28lang%28%3Fauthorlabel%29+%3D+%22en%22%29.%0D%0A++}%0D%0A}%0D%0A